-6 Headship rates by age were derived from 2008-12 American Community Survey Public Use Microdata Sample (PUMS) data so that recent headship rates influenced by the tight housing market were not continued forward.
+6 Headship rates relate to the number of households and the number of adults living in those households.
+A high headship rate means fewer adults are living in the household.
+Headship rates by age were derived from 2008-12 American Community Survey Public Use Microdata Sample (PUMS) data so that recent headship rates influenced by the tight housing market were not continued forward.
 Labor force participation rates were derived from 2012-16 PUMS data to reflect most recent trends in delayed retirement.
 Please refer to the technical documentation Massachusetts Regional Labor Force and Household Projections Prepared for MassDOT Office of Transportation Planning for more details.